iammateus/canvas-app/README.md

 # Canvas

-Project for simple drawings.
+An online drawing app.

 ![Game demo](https://raw.githubusercontent.com/iammateus/Canvas/assets/demo.gif)

-This version is just a JS script that creates the possibily for drawing in a board, I intend to create support for persist drawings and multiplayer.
+This version is just a JS script that enables one to make drawing on a board, I intend to create support for persistent drawings and multiplayer.

 ## Installation